sarandeep9596/stress_prediction/README.md

-Calmly: AI-Powered Mental Health Monitoring System 🌿
-A web-based AI solution that predicts user stress levels using NLP and Machine Learning, and provides personalized stress-relief tools through an interactive chatbot interface.
+Zenify your life: AI-Powered Mental Health Monitoring System 🌿 A web-based AI solution that predicts user stress levels using NLP and Machine Learning, and provides personalized stress-relief tools through an interactive chatbot interface.

  🌟 Features